segmentio/segment-docs/src/connections/delivery-overview.md

 The discard table displays the following details:
 - **Discard reason**: Any relevant error code, message, or description associated with the event's failure.
 When possible, Delivery Overview will link to any troubleshooting information you can use to get your events up and running again.
 Clicking on a discard reason brings you to the [breakdown table](#breakdown-table,) where you can see more detail about discarded events.
 - **Details & Samples**: View up to ten samples over the selected time range.
-Examine the error message and reason for the error or discard and inspect the payloads involved with the attempted transaction (*currently not available for inspection at all steps, but full availability is in development*)
+Examine the error message and reason for the error or discard and inspect the payloads involved with the attempted transaction (*not available for inspection at all steps*)
 - **Event count**: How many of each event were discarded in this pipeline step
 - **% Change**: Insight into how the event counts differ from the last comparable time range as a percentage<sup>1</sup>